-Alongside iconic features such as the 700 year old Swilcan Bridge, Hell Bunker and Road Hole Bunker, players and their fans will likely be anticipating the rather tough ground of which the course is so known for, plus the rather tempestuous Gaelic weather!
+Alongside iconic features such as the 700-year-old Swilcan Bridge, Hell Bunker, and Road Hole Bunker, players and their fans will likely be anticipating the rather tough ground for which the course is so known for, plus the rather tempestuous Gaelic weather!

 Of course, the mere fact that this year’s Championship is being held at St. Andrews should be eliciting glee within golf lovers’ hearts, as nothing short of thrilling should be expected of a round at the spiritual home of the game.